MarcoGorelli/polars-plugins-tutorial/docs/geocode.md

 It lets us input a latitude-longitude pair of coordinates, and it'll tell us what the nearest city is.
 Can we make a plugin out of it?

+!!!note

+    Before we begin: you'll need Rust Nightly for the examples in this page to compile.
+You can install it with

+    ```
+    rustup toolchain install nightly
+    ```
+    and then set it as the default with
+    ```
+    rustup default nightly
+    ```

 ## Cargo this, cargo that

 If we're going to use `reverse_geocoder`, we're going to need to take it on as a dependency.